 MKI is a joint venture between Nippon Koei Co., Ltd. (NK) and Myanmar Engineering Consulting Co., Ltd. ( MEC ) with a paid-up capital Of U$ 5 million.

 As of July 2015, MKI has 36 full-time national staff, 21 of whom are professional engineers and environmental experts as well as the full support and backing of Nippon Koei’s worldwide organization.

 Yutaka Kubota ( 1890-1986 ), Nippon Koei Founder

 - Before WWII: Engaged in development of the then world’s largest-class power source ( Sup’ung Dam 700MW ) in Korean Peninsula.

 - Founded the Japan Industrial Technology Development Association to contribute to post-war reconstruction of Japan.

 - Played active roles in international projects mainly in Burma ( Myanmar ), Vietnam, Laos and Indonesia.
 Known as the father of international technical cooperation.

 - During the FIDIC Centenary Conference in 2013, awarded with a Trophy of Excellence as a Leading Consulting Engineer over the last 100 Years, one of only two recipients of such distinguished award.

 84MW Baluchaung No.2 Hydro-Electric Power Project in Kayar State is the first overseas project of Nippon Koei providing a full range of engineering services from planning, design, and construction supervision.
-Built in 1954, it remains as one of the key hydropower plants in the country supplying electricity to millions of people for more than half a century now.
-The Baluchaung No. 2 Hydropower Power stands as a symbolic cooperation between Japan and Myanmar.
+Built in 1954, it remains as one of the key hydropower plants in the country suppling electricity to millions of people for more than half a century now.
+The Baluchaung No.2 Hydropower Power stands as a symblolic cooperation between Japan and Myanmar.